 Ed Jovanovski came to the Canucks as the main player returning when Pavel Bure was traded to the Florida Panthers on Jan.
 17, 1999.
 He became a top-two defenseman immediately and really didn’t slow down during his seven seasons with the team.
 Jovanovski contributed to the team by being an exceptional offensive

 When he was on his game, Jovanovski was amazing.
 In fact, he might have been the most skilled defenseman who’s ever played on the Canucks’ blue line.
 His size, toughness, and presence were a wall other teams often could not penetrate.
 Offensively, Jovanovski scored just under 50 points for three years in a row.

 That said, Jovanovski’s game wasn’t perfect.
 During the last years with the Canucks, he often played injured.
 As well, and this is true of all top-two defensemen who play night-after-night against the opponent’s best forwards, he could make mistakes that cost the team.

 Although he played seven seasons in Vancouver, Jovanovski eventually became a free agent and went to the Phoenix Coyotes where he played five seasons before returning to the Panthers to finish his career.

-Number Three: Tie Between Alex Edler and Kevin Bieksa
+Number 3: Tie Between Alex Edler and Kevin Bieksa

 Edler is calm and unassuming on the ice and off.
 Every once in a while, he makes a mistake or looks bad.
 However, as I noted with

-He’ll also make a good mentor for Quinn Hughes like Ohlund did for him.
+He was also a good mentor for Quinn Hughes as Ohlund did for him.

 Unlike Edler, who almost immediately jumped into the Canucks lineup, Bieksa spent almost 10 seasons in the minors before he played his first game with the Canucks.
 However, he soon made a huge impact on the team.
 He was a top-two defenseman who played both ends of the ice and wasn’t afraid to mix it up physically if the situation called for it.